SynteLang/SynteLang/README.md

 By design only the first 4 seconds of any wav file will be loaded.
 Two reasons for this are fast-loading times and to encourage creativity.
 You can manually edit any wav file in a free program such as Audacity to ensure the part you want to play is within the first 4 seconds, ideally starting at the beginning of the sample.
 Samples less then 4 seconds long are fine.

 Later on, the intention is to provide more flexibility in synchronising other necklaces to wav files using `len<wavname>` signals.
-There is still plenty to be done in testing and possibly reworking parts of sample playback. ◊
+This has been partially implemented and would provide the possibility to sync to exact loop length samples. ◊

 ## Tape loop ◊
 Each listing has a tape loop available which is accessed by the `tape` operator.
 The tape loop is a rolling buffer of 1 second in length.
-The loop can be accessed by the tap operator, where the fractional part of the operand sets the delay time.
-For example an operand of value 2.3 will give a tap at 300 milliseconds (0.3s).
+The operand given sets the delay time of the intial tap.
+The loop can be additionally accessed by the tap operator, which will sum the new tap to its input.
 Multiple `tap` operators can be used.
 The use of multiple `tape` operators is undefined.
+Bear in mind that for modulating tap times (eg. for chorusing/detuning) only a small amount is required, and as time is inversely proportional to frequency this leads to large modulation times.
+For example `in 3hz, osc, sine, mul 30s, + 100ms, out t, ... tape t ...`

 ## Arithmetic operations
 An operand may be added in a listing of the form a/b or a\*b where a and b are valid numbers and the result is divison and multiplication respectively.
 For example: typing